 Simple English definitions for legal terms

-Read a random definition: ex officio information
+Read a random definition: death benefit

 A standby letter of credit is a type of letter of credit that serves as a guarantee for a monetary or non-monetary obligation.
 It is issued by a bank at the request of a customer, and it promises to pay a beneficiary if the customer fails to fulfill their obligation.
 The standby letter of credit is governed by Article 5 of the UCC.